AnyChart/docs.anychart.com/Basic_Charts_Types/Column_Chart.md

 The main idea of styles is to segregate visualization and data definition.
 Visual appearance of columns is defined using certain styles.
 The style can be applied to all column charts or a single column.

-On the image below you can see which elements the **Chart** can be decorated with: fill (including solid color fill, hatch fill, image fill and gradient fill), border and effects applied to whole column.
+On the image below you can see which elements of the chart can be decorated with: fill (including solid color fill, hatch fill, image fill and gradient fill), border and effects applied to whole column.

 ![](http://www.anychart.com/products/anychart/docs/users-guide/img/column_styles_diagram.gif)